Jumpypants/teacher-reviews/src/styles/README.md

 # Styles Directory

-This directory contains the modular CSS files for the Teacher Reviews application.
+This directory contains the modular CSS files for the SchoolScope application.

 ## File Organization